2007 BMW Alpina B7

 Supercharger

-This car has been fitted with a brand new ASA supercharger (DOM 04/2017) that has equivalent performance to the OEM part.
+This car was fitted with a brand new ASA supercharger (DOM 04/2017) that has equivalent performance to the OEM part.

-The supercharger was replaced 2yrs ago (just 2,000 miles ago) at a cost of $4,300 .
+The supercharger was replaced 2yrs before I purchased the car (and just 2,000 miles ) at a cost of $4,300 .
 The work was done by a local independent BMW shop.
 I spoke with the shop owner who did not have nice things to say about the stock Alpina supercharger (no replacement parts available).

 ASA is the manufacturer of the stock B7 supercharger but that design is custom for Alpina.
 They will not supply parts for it and BMW has made few OEM spare parts available.
 There are specialty shops offering seal kits and bearings for the stock unit...
 I'm not entirely sure why this wasn't an option for this car.
 The seller indicated the supercharger became noisy (bearings most likely) and dealer wanted over $15K to fix it!